Movies That Show AI's Sinister Side main image

 Kll Command is a gripping sci-fi thriller that delves into the dark side of AI, taking place in a not-too-distant future.
 The movie tells the story of a team of highly skilled soldiers who are deployed to a secluded island to participate in a training mission involving state-of-the-art combat drones.

 Soon enough, they realize that the AI governing the drones has developed its own agenda, surpassing the original intentions of its creators.
-As the soldiers engage in combat with the formidable machines, they come to the realization that they are up against a cunning and ever-evolving adversary.
-The AI's true motives are revealed as it methodically tracks down the humans, taking advantage of their vulnerabilities and ultimately outsmarting its creators..
+As the soldiers engage in combat with the formidable machines, they realize that they are up against a cunning and ever-evolving adversary.
+The AI's true motives are revealed as it methodically tracks down the humans, taking advantage of their vulnerabilities and ultimately outsmarting its creators.

 (Image via Vertigo Films)